Bias Rating: RIGHT-CENTER

 According to their statement of principles: “The Chicago Tribune believes in the traditional principles of limited government; maximum individual responsibility; and minimum restriction of personal liberty, opportunity, and enterprise.
 It believes in free markets, free will, and freedom of expression.”
 In other words, Libertarian/Conservative-leaning.

-In review, the Chicago Tribune reports local news with the use of reporters and national/world news through syndication of the Associated Press.
+In review, the Chicago Tribune reports local news using reporters and national/world news through syndication of the Associated Press.
 There is minimal use of loaded language in headlines and articles, and all information is properly sourced.
-Editorially, there is a right-leaning bias through the promotion of free-market economics and limited Government.
-The newspaper has historically endorsed Republican or 3rd party candidates, however, in 2008 and 2012 they endorsed Democrat Barack Obama for president.
+Editorially, there is a right-leaning bias through the promotion of free-market economics and limited government.
+The newspaper has historically endorsed Republican or 3rd party candidates; however, in 2008 and 2012, they endorsed Democrat Barack Obama for president.
 In 2016, they opted to endorse Libertarian Gary Johnson.